• Skip to main content

 Jump to Recipe Print Recipe

-This golden colored Whole Wheat Focaccia, topped with fresh veggies is incredibly flavorful, well-baked and is moist and spongy.
-With a soft texture inside and a crispy crust, this Italian whole wheat bread is amazingly delicious and would be a hit in the family!
+This golden brown colored Whole Wheat Focaccia, topped with fresh veggies is incredibly flavorful, well-baked, and is moist and spongy.
+With a soft texture inside and a crispy crust, this Italian whole wheat flour bread is amazingly delicious and would be a hit in the family!

 whole wheat focaccia

-Olive oil had always been an important ingredient of focaccia bread and once the dough is done we top it with olive oil for a smooth textured bread.
+Olive oil has always been an important ingredient of focaccia bread and once the dough is done we top it with olive oil for a smooth textured bread.

 Jump to: